Kohl Meyer

 Kohl Gerhard Meyer (born 30 November 1993) is an American-born Mexican professional basketball player for the Halcones de Xalapa of the LNBP and the Mexican national team.

 Career

-Rodriguez made his debut in the 2017 season with the Soles de Mexicali to play in the LNBP, he also have played for the teams Aguacateros de Michoacán, Plateros de Fresnillo, Leñadores de Durango, Mineros de Zacatecas and Halcones de Xalapa from the same league.
+Meyer made his debut in the 2017 season with the Soles de Mexicali to play in the LNBP, he also have played for the teams Aguacateros de Michoacán, Plateros de Fresnillo, Leñadores de Durango, Mineros de Zacatecas and Halcones de Xalapa from the same league.

 National team career

 He was a member of the Mexican national team that participated in the 2023 Pan American Games.